nationalarchives/tdr-consignment-api-data/README.md

 ### Deployment

-Run the following Jenkins jobs:
+Run the following GitHub actions:

-* TDR Database Migrations Deploy: this builds the migration code and deploys it to the Lambda which will run the migrations
+* TDR Deploy Data Migration Lambda: this builds the migration code and deploys it to the Lambda which will run the migrations
-* TDR Database Migrations Run: this runs the latest version of the migrations lambda
+* Run DB Migrations: this runs the latest version of the migrations lambda

-Migrations that have been merged to master will be run automatically on the Integration environment and can be run manually on other environments by the `TDR Database Migrations Deploy` Jenkins job.
-The job will:
+Migrations that have been merged to master will be deployed automatically on the Integration environment, and can be deployed manually on other environments with the `TDR Deploy Data Migration Lambda` GitHub action.
+The action will:

 * Run a lambda which updates the database within that environment.
 * Use slick codegen to generate slick files based on the database schema.